yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2023/index.md

 In the early days of yuzu, if the CPU read an area modified by the GPU, full sync flushing between the host and guest GPU (emulated and system’s GPU) would trigger, let’s call it, “old reactive flushing”.
 This was safe and provided proper rendering, but was also incredibly slow.
-So Blinkhawk replaced this system for predictive flushing some years ago, improving performance considerably but introducing with it several graphical regressions, like broken shadows and lightings, wrong thumbnails on saves and photos, and even vertex explosions.
+So Blinkhawk replaced this system for predictive flushing some years ago, improving performance considerably but introducing with it several graphical regressions, like broken shadows and lighting, wrong thumbnails on saves and photos, and even vertex explosions.

 With this release of the yuzu fried chicken, Blinkhawk introduces the new reactive flushing, which has the following fixes: